NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 ++++++++++++++++++++++

 The NVIDIA `MQPU` target (:code:`nvidia-mqpu`) provides a simulated QPU for every available NVIDIA GPU on the underlying system.
 Each QPU is simulated via a `cuStateVec` simulator backend.
+For more information about using multiple GPUs to simulate each virtual QPU, please see :ref:`remote MQPU platform <remote-mqpu-platform>`.
 This target enables asynchronous parallel execution of quantum kernel tasks.

 Here is a simple example demonstrating its usage.